ibtPhilipp/biasedEchoes/README.md

-# Biased Echoes: Generative AI Models Reinforce Common Investor Biases and Magnify Financial Portfolio Risk
+# Biased Echoes: Generative AI Models Reinforce Investment Biases and Increase Portfolio Risks of Private Investors

 With this directory we provide all data collection, analysis code, and raw data associated with our research project.
 Each study follows a consistent structure: